White River National Forest, Hanging Lake Recreation Site - Alternative Transportation Study

 In response, Volpe is supporting the U.S. Forest Service (USFS) and the Colorado Department of Transportation (CDOT) to develop strategies for improving these conditions.

 Volpe first facilitated a stakeholder meeting in October 2013 to identify crucial issues and project goals.
 Volpe and the stakeholders developed preliminary short-, medium-, and long-term solutions that include technical analyses such as conducting a trail capacity study, visitor survey, and transit feasibility study.
 Volpe then facilitated a public meeting the following year to gather feedback on these conceptual solutions, completed the trail capacity study, administered a visitors survey, and worked with USFS and CDOT and other stakeholders to undertake a transportation and operations study, which evaluates the costs, benefits, and drawbacks of four long-term transportation management strategies for Hanging Lake.
-All of this work is informing the Forest’s forthcoming management plan and Environmental Assessment of the site.

 Final Report, May 2016:

 White River National Forest: Hanging Lake Capacity Study (PDF)

 White River National Forest Hanging Lake Visitor Transportation Survey: Summary of Results (PDF)

 Final Report, May 2017: